AlkanSte/Prompts/tech_review.md

 Effective prompting is a cornerstone of working with LLMs.
 It involves designing inputs that guide models to produce accurate, creative, and reliable outputs without fine-tuning model parameters.
 Over the past few years—and especially in the last eight months—new methods have emerged, extending the original taxonomy to include advanced meta prompting, dynamic optimization, self-reflection, and tool integration.
 The techniques presented here not only cover classic methods like In-Context Learning and Chain-of-Thought prompting but also highlight innovations such as:

-- **Meta Prompting**: Using LLMs to generate, refine, and optimize their own prompts citeturn0search3.
+- **Meta Prompting**: Using LLMs to generate, refine, and optimize their own prompts.
-- **Dynamic Prompt Optimization**: Real-time refinement techniques such as Active Prompting and Automatic Prompt Engineering (APE) citeturn0search8, citeturn0academia20.
+- **Dynamic Prompt Optimization**: Real-time refinement techniques such as Active Prompting and Automatic Prompt Engineering (APE).
-- **Reflection and Self-Consistency**: New approaches that incorporate internal deliberation and self-monitoring to improve reasoning accuracy citeturn0search32.
+- **Reflection and Self-Consistency**: New approaches that incorporate internal deliberation and self-monitoring to improve reasoning accurac.
-- **Tool Use and Retrieval-Augmented Generation (RAG)**: Combining external knowledge sources and programmatic calls to enhance output quality citeturn0search11.
+- **Tool Use and Retrieval-Augmented Generation (RAG)**: Combining external knowledge sources and programmatic calls to enhance output quality.

 Together, these techniques allow users to adapt prompts for diverse tasks—from simple Q&A and sentiment analysis to advanced reasoning, planning, and even controlling physical systems.
 The field continues to evolve rapidly, blurring the lines between human-like reasoning and automated prompt optimization.